 Rural Senior Secondary School, Jalundhar, Part I

-This was one of our most moving experiences because of the innocence of the children, candidness of the mostly female teachers, and genuine concern of the village panchayat (local village government) about the welfare of their children.
-They greeted us with open arms and pure excitement at our arrival to the Khalsa Public School.
-This is the ancestral village of some of my relatives and since this was my first trip to this village, it was very special.
+One of our most moving experiences took place at Khalsa Public School, where the innocence of the children, the candidness of the mostly female teachers, and the genuine concern of the village panchayat (local village government) for the welfare of their children deeply touched us.
+They welcomed us with open arms and genuine excitement upon our arrival.
+This village is the ancestral home of some of my relatives, and since it was my first visit, the experience felt all the more special./>

 School Comittee members, teachers, students, and our group on our arrival.

-Their charisma was contagious, and we found it all too unfortunate that there is a lack of public resources for these women to expand their horizons, make use of technology to teach their classes, and to educate other women to enhance their status.
-We decided that we would create future projects that could potentially be sustainable for these women and children.
-The committee of the school, although very generous, open and dedicated to improving the school, were mostly uneducated themselves, which makes it hard to provide the children with what they need.
-Outside resources, international involvement, philanthropic interest, and dedicated individuals who are educated could help turn this village around.
+Their charisma was contagious, and it was unfortunate that there is a lack of public resources for these women to expand their horizons.
+They need access to technology to enhance their teaching and to educate other women, thereby improving their status.
+We decided to offer future support that could potentially be sustainable for these women and children.

 No comments: